Pressing for Progress on Gender Equality

 Action Plan to Address Gender Pay Gap at Sodexo

 Despite progressive strides, we acknowledge that more work must be done to proactively address the gender pay gap.
-Sodexo has established a global strategy for gender equality, to ensure opportunities for the advancement of women.
+Sodexo has established a global strategy for gender equality to ensure opportunities for the advancement of women.

 • Leading from the Top: Since 2009, the cornerstone of Sodexo’s gender equality strategy has been the SoTogether advisory board.
 SoTogether also includes employee-led gender network groups made up of both men and women dedicated to influencing cultural and organisational change.